Q: What ages do you teach?

 We understand that there are many demands on your time as an adult, so we take a relaxed approach to lessons.
 Regular practice (5-6 days each week) is certainly recommended but not required.
 There are many activities we can do in the weekly lesson to further develop your skills regardless of the amount of time you practiced during the week.
 Please understand, however, that you will progress much more quickly if you practice consistently.
 You do need an instrument for your home practice.
 Please see the instrument requirements below under the “Home Practice” section.

-We teach lessons both at our downtown studio – located one block south of the Salem Public Library – as well as in the homes of our students throughout the Willamette Valley.
-In-home lessons are an additional $20/month.
+A: We teach lessons both at our downtown studio – located one block south of the Salem Public Library – as well as in the homes of our students throughout the Willamette Valley.
+In-home lessons are an additional $35/month.

 Lessons are offered in 30, 45, and 60 minute sessions.
 Longer lessons are also available as needed for advanced students.
-Most young beginners start with half hour lessons for the first 6-9 months of study.
+Most young beginners start with half hour lessons.
 After that, the needed lesson time is individually evaluated.
-Adult students often start with 45-minute lessons.

 Siblings’ private lessons are scheduled back-to-back, if at all possible, unless the parent requests otherwise.